Middle Eastern za’atar cod

 20g fresh coriander, roughly chopped (optional)

 Heat the oil in a saucepan on a medium high heat.
-Once hot, add the onion and pepper and cook for 5-6 minutes, stirring frequently until tender.
-Add the garlic and cook one more minute.
+Once hot, add the onion, pepper and carrot and cook, stirring frequently until tender, for 5 to 6 minutes.
+Add the garlic and cook for a further 1 minute.

-Once the garlic is cooked, pour over the prepared vegetable stock and bring to the boil.
-Stir in the bulgur wheat and simmer for 1 minute.
-Cover and remove from the heat to steam cook for 12-15 mins or until ready to serve.
+Once the garlic has cooked, pour in vegetable stock and bring to the boil.
+Then stir in bulgur wheat, bring back to a boil and simmer for 1 minute.
+Cover with a lid and remove from the heat to steam cook.
+Leave aside for 12 to 15 minutes, or until ready to serve

-Place the cod fillets on a baking tray lined with baking paper, season with pepper, sprinkle over the za’atar spice and roast in the oven for 12-15 mins or until cooked through.
-The fish will flake and look opaque when it’s cooked.
+Place the cod fillets on a baking tray, lined with baking paper, season with pepper, sprinkle over the za’atar spice and roast until cooked through, for 12 to 15 minutes.
+The fish will flake and look opaque in the middle when fully cooked.

-Once the bulgur wheat has steamed, carefully fluff it up with a fork and stir through the balsamic vinegar.
-Season with pepper to taste.
+Once the bulgur wheat has steamed, fluff it up with a fork and stir through the balsamic vinegar.
+Season with pepper to taste

-Divide the bulgur wheat evenly between your plates.
-Top with the cod and sprinkle over the coriander to serve.
+Divide the bulgur wheat evenly between plates.
+Top with the cod and sprinkle over coriander to serve.

-The main source of carbohydrate in this dish comes from the bulgur wheat.
-The carbohydrate value of this dish has been provided for those who have been trained in insulin adjustment.
+Bulgur wheat is the main source of carbohydrate in this recipe, and the value has been provided for those who have been trained in insulin adjustment.

 Use a gluten-free grain, such as buckwheat or quinoa, and a gluten-free stock cube.